-- 1) The date the list closed,
+- The date the list closed,

-- 2) Applications are not being accepted, and
+- Applications are not being accepted, and

-- 3) Reason for the closure
+- Reason for closure.

 The Property must not accept or maintain lists of potential applicant names when the waiting list is closed.
-Applicants inquiring about a unit when the list is closed must be advised that the list is closed and they may apply when the list is reopened.
+Applicants inquiring about a unit when the waitlist is closed must be advised that the waitlist is closed and they may apply when the list is reopened.